 The Xtrem material is known for its noise-cancelling and temperature regulating qualities and is especially suitable for liveable spaces.
 In addition, it’s water resistant – it can actually float on water.
 This is in contrast with many other insulation materials that absorb water like sponges.

 I picked the Self-Adhesive version to save myself the head-ache of a lot of issues with glue.
 One of the camper builders I had talked to always used the regular Xtrem material.
 They would cut all the pieces in advance, then spray glue across the whole van and paste it.
 This seemed like a difficult process, so I went with Xtrem self-adhesive version.

-I picked the 10mm version because it seemed easier to cut and more flexible to put in the curves of the van.
+I picked the 10mm version because it seemed easy to cut and very flexible to put in the curves of the van.
 In hindsight, I probably could have taken the 20mm for the floor, but that would have left a lot material from the whole role.
 So I’m happy with the 10mm as it was extremely easy to work with.

 I ordered it online, paid €27,90 per 100x200cm and I needed 4 roles.
 I had many small pieces left that I used to cover the tyres and doors.

 The process of insulating the van with X-trem